-2.1 A Winged Victory for the Sullen (2011),
+About A Winged Victory for the Sullen

-On May 24, 2007, in Bologna, Italy, Wiltzie was on tour and playing with Sparklehorse, on what would be their final European tour.
-Wiltzie had invited friend and colleague Francesco Donadello to see the concert, and Francesco's guest that evening was composer Dustin O'Halloran, who had previously composed the official soundtrack for Marie Antoinette.
+On May 24th 2007, in Bologna, Italy, Adam was on tour and playing with the late Mark Linkous & his beloved Sparklehorse, on what would be their final European tour.
+That night Adam invited friend and colleague Francesco Donadello to see the concert, and Francescos guest this evening was composer Dustin OHalloran (Sofia Coppola’s ‘Marie Antoinette’ O.S.T.).

-Wiltzie and O'Halloran met backstage, and the duo agreed to develop A Winged Victory for the Sullen with the help of large acoustic spaces, hunting down a selection of 9 ft grand pianos that had the ability to deliver extreme sonic low end.
+The duo agreed to leave the comfort zone of their home studios and develop the recordings with the help of large acoustic spaces, hunting down a selection of 9ft grand pianos that had the ability to deliver extreme sonic low end.
 Other traditional instrumentation was used including string quartet, French horn, and bassoon, but always juxtaposed is the sound of drifting guitar washed melodies.
 The recordings began with one late night session in the famed Grunewald Church in Berlin on a 1950s imperial Bösendorfer piano and strings were added in the historic East Berlin DDR radio studios along the River Spree.